Sam1320/ai-tweeting-bot/README.md

 # AI Tweeting Bot
-Simple bot that tweets once a day given a prompt and posts the tweet to a slack channel.
+AI bot that tweets once a day about a given topic and posts the tweet to a slack channel.

 The bot is deployed on Modal and uses OpenAI's api to generate the tweet.

+All in less than 100 lines of code and with a budget of $0.00 :D.

 ## Setup
 1. Setup a [modal](https://modal.com/) account.